cslab/csspin/docs/overview.rst

    pre-commit installed at .git/hooks/pre-commit

-This is a basic pattern working with spin: you modify your environment by editing :file:`spinfile.yaml` and ask spin to re-provision the environment.
+This is a basic pattern working with spin: you modify your environment by editing :file:`spinfile.yaml` and let spin re-provision the environment.